FredHutch/s3uploader/README.md

 (with the AES256 algorithm), `s3uploader` automatically turns this on.

-If your analysis is simple and uses a program takes one input and writes one output, and can read from STDIN and write to STDOUT, you do not need this tool and you can stop reading.
+If your analysis is simple and uses a program that takes one input and writes one output, and can read from STDIN and write to STDOUT, you do not need this tool and you can stop reading.